osmlab/atlas-generator/README.md

 ## Getting started

-This project has been implemented and tested with Oracle JDK 1.8.
+This project has been implemented and tested with OpenJDK 11

 ### Build